A weekend retreat for adults who have experienced the death of a spouse, child, parent, sibling or friend.

 Faith & Grief Ministries provides resources for on-going comfort to persons who have experienced the death of a loved one.
 This Ministry of Compassion and Connection was founded by Sharon Balch, Wendy Fenn, MDiv., and Fran Shelton, DMin., and was established as a 501(c)3 in 2011.
 In addition to facilitating grief workshops, the ministry provides a distinctive, ongoing, adaptable model for caring organization to offer to persons in the process of grief and mourning. www.faithandgrief.org

-Commuter rate: $30 (excludes lodging, includes conference tuition and lunch and dinner each day of the conference)
+Commuter rate: $140 (excludes housing at Mo-Ranch, includes tuition, lunch and dinner during the retreat)

 Arrival and Departure